What’s the Lifespan of a Solar Battery?

 The Battery Type You Install

-However, with anticipated cycle length several times that of other options, the extra money could certainly be a worthwhile investment, saving you money in replacement costs down the road.
+However, with the anticipated cycle length several times that of other options, the extra money could certainly be a worthwhile investment, saving you money in replacement costs down the road.
 Lithium-ion batteries also have a high DoD rate, often up to 80%, meaning you’ll be able to use more of your stored energy without harming the battery.

 Lead-acid batteries also have a lower DoD rate - sometimes between 30% and 50%, meaning you can only use a portion of the energy that’s stored in the battery.
 While they may be less expensive upfront, you’ll likely have to replace them more frequently which could cost more in the long run.

 Saltwater batteries, the third option, are a newcomer on the market.
 Instead of using corrosive materials, they use salt to store and discharge energy, making them extremely safe and easy to recycle.
-Saltwater batteries will likely last longer than lead-acid batteries, but likely won’t last as long as a lithium-ion battery.
+Saltwater batteries will likely last longer than lead-acid batteries, but likely won’t last as long as lithium-ion batteries.
 They also have relatively high DoD rates, similar to lithium-ion batteries.

 Another thing to take notice of when choosing a solar battery is the warranty offered by the manufacturer.
 Many manufacturers will guarantee their batteries for a specified number of cycles, or a specific time period, meaning you won’t be on the hook if you end up with a product that isn’t up-to-par.